 Calling all young naturalists!
-Located within our Gift Shop, the Nature Exchange is part of an international program that allows young collectors to trade naturally found items such as shells, rocks, bark, pinecones and more.
+The Nature Exchange at the Springs Preserve is part of an international program that allows young collectors to trade naturally found items such as shells, rocks, bark, pinecones and more.

 The specially-trained Nature Exchange staff not only helps collectors learn more about their exchanged items, but also all of the wondrous artifacts that are part of the Preserve's own collection, including rocks, minerals, plants and insects from around the Southwest and the world.